SAP-samples/teched2025-IN260/README.md

-# Session ID - Session Title
+# IN260 - Master integrations: Integration Advisor and Trading Partner Management

 ## Description